nsauzede/realist/README.md

 ```

 # Acknowledgements
-Many thanks to Aurel and Rust community for help with my initial Rust rampup.
+Many thanks to Aurélie Alvet for her significant Rust optimization
+and the Rust community for help with my initial Rust rampup.
 Many thanks to Cieric for his C/C++ PCG implementation.
-Many thanks to spytheman (delian66@gmail.com) for his significant improvements
+Many thanks to Delyan Angelov for his significant V optimization
 done to the V port (both perfs and accuracy).
 Many thanks to Amaury for initial rust port.